Fine Dining Week Poland

 At the heart of the restaurant

 Wierzynek’s cuisine approaches the essence of Slow Food.
 Guests are offered a unique combination of the royal art of feasting and the highest quality of organic products from local suppliers.
 Every day the restaurant serves its guests, chefs fill tables with savoury meats, fresh fish, traditional groats, pates, dumplings and wild mushroom compositions.
-Wierzynek Restaurant is the best choice if you would like to try dishes prepared according to old Polish royal court and indulge in the experience of historic flavours.
+Wierzynek Restaurant is the best choice if you are looking to try local dishes prepared according to the old Polish royal court and experience it’s historic flavours.

 To complement the feast, a special collection of alcohols are offered by Wierzynek Champagne Bar.
 Guests can also try out the spectacular desserts.
 Luxury pralines and truffles, chocolate figurines and colourful macarons – all handmade with master artisanal techniques by in-house chocolatiers.

 As this restaurant has had such a grand and Royal history, it is no wonder that the tradition of royal feasting continues.
 The restaurant claims that it treats each of its guest like a King, so I was looking forward to some super fine and warm welcome.
 Since we had to pre-order our menus while making the online reservations, we already knew in advance what we were about to receive, but had no clue what the finished product would look like.
 My boyfriend took the non-vegetarian menu and me the vegetarian/vegan one.
 During the season of Lent, I have decided to go vegan this Holy Season, hence the vegetarian option for me.
 Below you can see the picture from both of our selected menu’s.
 Needless to say, it was beyond our expectations.
 We both really enjoyed our meals and it goes to show good food doesn’t have to be restricted only for special occasions.